Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Clear completion criteria.
 Not “improve monitoring” — “add alert X with threshold Y, reviewed by Z”.

 • Centralised tracking.
-A system (Jira, Linear, GitHub Issues) where all action items live.
-Monthly review.
+A system (Jira, Linear, GitHub Issues) where all action items live, with monthly review.

 • Proportionality.
 Not 20 action items per incident.
 Prioritise 3-5 that actually move the needle.